GopinathGangisetti/Furniture-Application/README.md

-# Furniture-Application
+# Personal Task Manager using React
-A responsive SPA using SASS, Javascript, and NodeJS
+A responsive SPA using React, Javascript, HTML and CSS